bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 * `[0] = 0`
 * `[1] = 1`

 Imagine we are on the 3rd step.
 We do not care about any further steps.

-What is our action at the third step?
-This is the most important part of Dynamic Programming. **We only care about what one step is doing, and all steps follow the same pattern and we recurse to get the answer.**
+The most important part of Dynamic Programming is determining the action at our third step. **We only care about what one step is doing, and all steps follow the same pattern.We recurse to get the answer.**

 Our choices at step 3 are:
 * 3 (current step number) + step 2
 * 3 + step 1

-Remember, we can start on either step 1 or 2 and can move forward 1 step or 2.
+Remember, we can start on either step 1 or 2 and move forward 1 step or 2.

-And we want to calculate the minimum cost to get to the current step.
-To calculate the minimum to get to the current step, we need to calculat the minimum to get to the steps before us and so on.
+To calculate the minimum to get to the current step, we need to calculate the minimum to get to the steps before us and so on.

+To calculate the minimum to get to step `5`.
+We calculate the minimum to get to step `4`, `3`, `2`, `1`.

 Therefore our recurrence relation is: